OpenRockets/web-dev-error-solutions/errors/css/creating-a-css-only-expanding-card/README.md

-# 🐞 Creating a CSS-only Expanding Card
+# 🐞 Creating a CSS-Only Expanding Card

-This document details how to create an expanding card effect using only CSS.
-This is a common CSS challenge that showcases the power of CSS transitions and transforms.
-We'll use plain CSS3 for this example, making it widely compatible.
+This document details a CSS-only solution to create an expanding card effect.
+The card expands vertically to reveal hidden content when hovered over.
+This effect is achieved purely with CSS, making it lightweight and efficient.
+We'll be using standard CSS3 properties.

-## Description of the Styling
+**Description of the Styling:**

-The effect creates a card that expands vertically when hovered over.
-The expansion reveals hidden content below the initial card height.
-The expansion is smooth and uses CSS transitions for a polished look.
-The card utilizes simple styling for clarity, but can easily be customized with different colors, fonts, and backgrounds.
+The styling relies primarily on transitions and the `max-height` property.
+The card starts with a constrained `max-height`, hiding its inner content.
+On hover, the `max-height` is changed to allow the content to expand, and the transition property smoothly animates this change.
+We'll also add some basic styling for visual appeal.

-## Full Code
+**Full Code:**

 ```html
 <!DOCTYPE html>